hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

   </div>
 </div>

 <br>Both Josh and David have had multiple startups under their belts previously growing xpanse and shirt.ly on both the business and technical sides.
-Their previous experience growing an Ecommerce business was what led them to focus on going deep into shipping to solve this for everyone.
+Their previous experience growing an ecommerce business was what led them to focus on going deep into shipping to solve this for everyone.
 We love businesses and founders who solve their own pain points!

 <!-- Supabaza -->